 Below are four key takeaways that we discussed in our workshop that you can bring to your organization to help employees feel valued:

 1. Differentiating between employee recognition and appreciation matters

 When leaders think about recognition they tend to think of promotions, raises, or celebrating results tied to business goals (for example, closing a sale or releasing a product feature).
-Yet if you dig below the surface, recognition shouldn’t be just about pay or status.
-People want to feel valued by their coworkers in the flow of their daily work.
+Yet, if you dig below the surface, recognition shouldn’t be just about pay or status.
+People want to feel valued by their coworkers in their daily work.
 That’s where appreciation can make a difference:

 - Recognition often focuses on performance and outcomes, while appreciation focuses on how an individual went about the process.

-- Recognition focuses on value to the company, appreciation focuses on the value of an individual.
+- Recognition focuses on the value to the company.
+Appreciation focuses on the value of an individual.

 - Recognition is often limited to high performers.
 Not everyone can get a raise at the same time, and an individual may only get promoted every few years.
 Appreciation, on the other hand, is for everyone.

 While formal recognition is important for an organization, appreciation is more accessible on a daily basis because it can be given to anyone, from anyone, and at any time.
-Showing appreciation to employees on their worst day is just as important as providing recognition on their best.
+Showing appreciation to employees on their worst days is just as important as providing recognition during their best ones.

 2. Show appreciation for the small behaviors or actions, not just the big ones